Baker family: Reception

-The Bakers have had a very positive reception as characters.
-PC Gamer staff considered the Bakers to be "instantly, disgustingly iconic" monsters who are not only the entire franchise's most realized villains to date, but also "the vast majority of horror games in general".
-Polygon ranked Jack and Marguerite Baker among the best video game characters of the 2010s.
+The Bakers have had a positive reception as characters.
+Andy Kelly of PC Gamer considered the Bakers to be "instantly, disgustingly iconic" monsters who are not only the entire franchise's most realized villains to date, but also "the vast majority of horror games in general".
+Polygon staff described both Jack and Marguerite Baker as among the best video game characters of the 2010s.
 In his review of Resident Evil 7 for Game Informer, Andrew Reiner remarked that the Bakers are as equally important to the game's story as they are to the Resident Evil franchise's re-establishment of its traditional conventions and lore.
-He felt that while none of the Bakers stand out to him as particularly important or iconic villains for the franchise, they are nevertheless "interesting in their own disturbing ways" and emphasized that the "threat they pose is greater than their personalities" given their capabilities and their persistent reappearances.
+He felt that while none of the Bakers stood out to him as particularly important or iconic villains for the franchise, they were nevertheless "interesting in their own disturbing ways" and emphasized that the "threat they pose is greater than their personalities" given their capabilities and their persistent reappearances.
 IGN staff named Marguerite as one of the best Resident Evil bosses of all time.
-GameSpot staff praised a jump scare scene involving Jack as one of the scariest moments in video game history, with Tamoor Hussain calling it "a fantastic set-piece that built tension and then expertly leveraged it for a cinematic moment".
+Reid McCarter of GameSpot praised a jump scare scene involving Jack as one of the scariest moments in video game history, with Tamoor Hussain calling it "a fantastic set-piece that built tension and then expertly leveraged it for a cinematic moment".

 Some video game journalists credit Ethan's struggles against the Bakers, as well as the effective use of negative stereotypes of White Southerners to be effective factors behind the critical acclaim and commercial success of Resident Evil 7.
 Ray Porreca from Destructoid in particular described the Bakers to be the "heart" of the game, and posited that "it's not difficult to picture them sitting around on a Sunday, chomping on raw flesh while bickering about chores", and that "Jack, Marguerite, and Lucas come across as the personification of Southern country evil".
-Susan Arendt from GamesRadar opined that the developers subverted preconceived notions among North Americans of a common fear of rural areas and a "Southern accent with behavior that defies reason" to deliver an "immediate sense of dread and fear" and a compelling narrative twist.
+Susan Arendt from GamesRadar+ opined that the developers subverted preconceived notions among North Americans of a common fear of rural areas and a "Southern accent with behavior that defies reason" to deliver an "immediate sense of dread and fear" with a compelling narrative twist.